weesvisje/docs/docs/common/how-it-works/big-peer.md

 But what if Transaction 2 doesn't make it to Replica B?
 This can happen if there is a brief network outage, or for some reason the message is delayed.
 So while message B is delayed, A has committed transactions 1 and 2, but B only has committed Transaction 1.
-Since Ditto is eventually consistent, it never blocks reads or writes.
+Since Ditto is causally consistent, it never blocks reads or writes.
 This means that a client can read even while replicas are in an inconsistent state.